Liminal Highway

 Electronics

 Download electronics.
 Liminal Highway is an electroacoustic work.
-The flutist is asked to cue a series of prerecorded samples that blend seamlessly with the live performance.
-In addition, flute is run through a few forms of very simple electronic processing: reverbs and delay.
+The performer is asked to cue a series of prerecorded samples that blend seamlessly with the live performance.
+In addition, the instrument is run through a few forms of very simple electronic processing: reverbs and delay.
 Three movements utilize click tracks as well.
 Everything is done through a simple patch made in Max that can be downloaded for free (as can the program).
-It is suggested that unless the flutist is fairly familiar with live electronics that they collaborate with a sound engineer for at least the first performance.
+It is suggested that unless the performer is fairly familiar with live electronics they collaborate with a sound engineer for at least the first performance.

-It should be noted that movements II and IV need significant amplification to get the key clicks and tongue pizz’s loud enough.
+Balancing the live instrument and the electronics is essential.
+It should be noted that movements II and IV need significant amplification to get the key clicks loud enough.
 A clip-on (DPA) mic might be of significant help here (the patch is set up to take two inputs).
 The piece however can be performed with a single mic.
-It’s strongly suggested you consult the video online of the work for set up details.
+It’s strongly suggested you consult the video online of the work for setup details.

 Note